DogusTeknoloji/ElasticsearchTraining/docs/Textbook/Section04.md

     }
     ```

-2. **Tüm ürünlerin minimum, maksimum ve ortalama fiyatlarını bulun:**
+2.  **Find the minimum, maximum, and average prices of all products:**

     ```http
     POST /products/_search